Two-Bridge: Exclusive Objectives and Extended Horizon StarCraft II Benchmark: Discussion, Limitations, and Future Work

-\textbf{Limitations:} The current benchmark's reliable reproducibility is currently limited to Windows-based systems, as Linux support for SC2 and PySC2 remains less stable and inconsistently maintained.
-As a result, environment execution is CPU-bound, which restricts flexible deployment on GPU-centric compute clusters and limits certain large-scale training workflows.
-In addition, while the environment integrates cleanly with modern PyTorch-based RL pipelines, long-term viability depends on continued maintenance of external dependencies, including SC2 binaries and PySC2 version compatibility.
-These limitations reflect broader infrastructure challenges in SC2-based research rather than properties specific to the Two-Bridge Map Suite.
+\textbf{Limitations:} The current benchmark is reliably reproducible on Windows and macOS, where SC2 installation through Battle.net is well supported.
+Linux support for SC2 and PySC2 remains less stable and inconsistently maintained, which limits deployment on large-scale GPU clusters that are typically Linux-based.
+As a result, some large-scale training workflows remain difficult despite the benchmark's clean integration with modern PyTorch-based RL pipelines.
+Long-term viability also depends on continued maintenance of external dependencies, including SC2 binaries and PySC2 version compatibility.
+These limitations reflect broader infrastructure challenges in SC2-based research rather than issues specific to the Two-Bridge Map Suite.